 Using song layouts

-BandHelper allows you to select from several predefined layouts in the set list view, or customize the layouts to display exactly the info you need during your performances.
+BandHelper uses customizable screen layouts when viewing songs in a set list or smart list.
+You can use a predefined layout template, or customize a layout to display exactly the info you need during your performances.
+You can also set up multiple layouts and switch between them for different situations, like practicing versus performing.
 You can watch a tutorial video, or read on for more details:

-- To try a different layout, you can click the Layouts button in the top toolbar of the set list view.
-This lets you experiment with the different options, or switch between layouts for different situations.
+- If you have multiple layouts, you can click the Layouts button in the top toolbar of the set list view to switch between them.

 - Many users pick one favorite layout and use it all the time.
-Some users set up different layouts for different situations, like rehearsing versus performing.
-It's more rare, but possible, to switch between different layouts while performing: you can set up the Next Layout and Previous Layout remote control actions or layout actions.
+Some users set up different layouts for different situations, like practicing versus performing.
+It's more rare, but possible, to quickly switch between different layouts while performing: you can set up the Next Layout and Previous Layout app control actions.
 Then you can cycle through your layouts by clicking a foot switch button or swiping on the screen.

-- Layouts can only be used in one orientation or the other (portrait or landscape).
+- Each layout can only be used in one orientation or the other (portrait or landscape).
 You can rotate your device to see the layouts available for the other orientation.
 You might see the same layout names listed, but those are separate versions sized for each orientation.

 - Full-Screen Lyrics: This layout initially shows a large song list with buttons to access common functions for each song.
-If you click a document button, the document will open full-screen over the list, and you can double-click the middle of the document to hide it and return to the list.
+You can click a document button to show the document viewer full-screen on a top layer, and you can double-click to hide it again.
 This is best if you want the largest possible lyrics, with minimal access to other functions.

 - Overlapping Buttons: If you like viewing full-screen documents but want to have access to some other functions, you can use this layout.
 It consists of a document viewer that fills the width of the screen, but the top toolbar is still visible and a couple buttons are placed on top of the document.
-You can show the song list by two-fingered tapping anywhere on the screen, and the song list will hide again when you select a song.
+You can double-click to show the song list on a top layer, and you can double-click or select a song to hide it again.
 This is best if you still want large lyrics, but need access to a couple functions.
-(You can also access many functions using layout actions instead of visible buttons.)
+(You can also access many functions using app actions instead of visible buttons.)

 - More Buttons: This layout is similar to Overlapping Buttons, but the document viewer is a little smaller, making room for more buttons.
 You can show and hide the song list the same way.
 This is best if you want to trade a bit of lyrics space for more button space.

 - More Controls: If you want access to even more functions, including quick access to multiple MIDI presets, song notes and a full set of recording controls, you can use this layout.
-When you select a document, it appears over the middle area of the layout, leaving the recording controls and song list accessible.
-You can then double-click the middle of the document to hide it again.
+You can click a document button to show the document viewer over the middle area of the layout, leaving the recording controls and song list accessible, and you can double-click to hide it again.
 This is best for rehearsing when lyrics size is less important than access to alternate versions and practice tools.

 - Big Fields: This layout includes a persistent song list and a set of buttons, as well as several large fields showing song info that you can easily read on stage.
-After you've selected a song and reviewed the info, you can click the document button or two-fingered tap anywhere on the screen to show the full-screen document viewer, then double-click the middle of the document to hide it again.
+After you've selected a song and reviewed the info, you can click the document button to show the document viewer full-screen on a top layer, and you can double-click to hide it again.
 This is best if you want to access various info about songs during a performance, not just lyrics.

 - Split View: This layout shares the space between a song list, song buttons and the document viewer.
 This is best if you want to simultaneously view your song list and your lyrics.